apacheignite/documentation/data-grid/page-memory.md

 ## Configuration Parameters

-To alter global page memory settings such as page size use `org.apache.ignite.configuration.MemoryConfiguration` that is passed via `IgniteConfiguration.setMemoryConfiguration(...)` method.
+To alter global page memory settings such as page size, use `org.apache.ignite.configuration.MemoryConfiguration` that is passed via the `IgniteConfiguration.setMemoryConfiguration(...)` method.
 Below you can see all the available parameters:
 [block:parameters]
 {
   "data": {